-This registered charity has created a fabulous global information resource providing comprehensive information not only for skiing, but for all mountain activities for those with a disability.
+This registered charity has created a fabulous global information resource providing comprehensive information not only for skiing, but also for all mountain activities for PwDs.
 There is a page of detailed information about skiing with a variety of different disabilities, from hemiplegia to muscular dystrophy, as well as links to disability skiing in Europe and worldwide.
 Just wow!